 How do I get the AI to generate a specific character across multiple scenes?

-Modified on Thu, 14 May at 10:13 PM
+Modified on Fri, 22 May at 9:37 PM

-2. Use Reference Images
+Use Reference Images:

 First Frame: Upload an image to define exactly how the character looks at the start of the scene.